SilviaMinana/Temperature_Adaptation_Z.tritici/README.md

 # Temperature_Adaptation_Z.tritici

 These are the scripts that I have written to study the thermal adaptation of *Zymoseptoria tritici* worldwide collection using around 400 strains.
 The paper has been submitted.
 I will update this readme once I have the link to the publication.
-Many of my scripts were modified from previously existing scripts done by Alice Feurtey https://github.com/afeurtey/WW_PopGen .
+Some of my scripts were modified from previously existing scripts done by Alice Feurtey https://github.com/afeurtey/WW_PopGen .

 ## GWAS